sashafiero/spit-it-out/readme.md

 == Upgrade Notice ==
 = 2.0.1 =
-Fixed some variable names and global delcarations.
+Fixed some variable names and global declarations.
 Important!